Nov 18, 2023

 Replace <your-lambda-role-arn> with the ARN of the IAM role that your Lambda function will assume.

-Step 3: Add Permissions to the Lambda Function
+Step 3: Add permissions to the Lambda function

 Give your Lambda function permission to invoke KMS key rotation.
 You can attach a policy to the Lambda function's execution role.